GunnarGriese/gunnargriese.github.io/_posts/2023-08-09-ga4-time-travel-bridging-utc-and-local-timezones.md

 In essence, every event is timestamped with microscopic precision (with a slight delay given the amount of time it takes the event to reach the GA4 server), offering analysts a detailed temporal footprint of all user activities.
 Additionally, UTC serves as the world's time standard, ensuring a consistent reference point across global systems.
 By combining the precision of microseconds with the universality of UTC, GA4 can capture and standardize events with great accuracy.

+> Be aware that the `event_timestamp` in BigQuery does **not** equal the time the event occured on the user's device.
+It is the time the incoming event is processed by GA4 servers.
+>
+> Additionally, keep in mind that GA4's tracking library attempts to batch events together.
+The events in a given batch share the same `event_timestamp` and as of now there is no way to tell in which order these originally occured.
+Read more about this phenomenon and how to tackle it [here](https://www.teamsimmer.com/2023/01/12/how-do-i-access-the-individual-timestamp-of-a-ga4-event/).

 GA4's BigQuery export schema provides the following time-related fields:

 | Field name      | Data type | Description                                                                                  |